Student Accommodation in Potsdam

 Types of Student Accommodation in Potsdam

-Students who come to Potsdam, Germany, can choose from different housing options.
-There are residence halls managed by Studierendenwerk, private student dorms, shared flats, and private apartments.
-The right choice depends on your budget, lifestyle, and how close you want to live to the campus.
+There are different student accommodation available in Potsdam.
+It includes private student dorms and private apartments.
+Right choice depends on your budget, lifestyle, and how close you want to live to the campus.
 Since Potsdam is very close to Berlin, many students also live there or in nearby towns and travel to Potsdam by train.

 Studierendenwerk Residences